Marohn-Group/mmodel/docs/tutorial_graph.rst

 ..
 Note::

-    To have the docstring properly displayed in node's metadata, it needs to start with an upper case letter and ends with a period.
+    To have the function docstring properly displayed in node's metadata, it needs to start with an upper case letter and ends with a period.

 The name of the parameters that pass through each edge is determined and stored in the edge attribute "var".